 I do like to do a little top up learning at home with the boys from time to time, just to keep them ticking over, nothing too fancy and all quite relaxed!
 They can understandably get quite grumpy if they feel I am eating into their free time, so it’s usually a very short activity.
 Some reading, the odd spelling test or a run through the times tables usually do the trick.
-These are some resources I have found useful.
+These are some learning tools and resources I have found useful.

 For Reading and Spelling